Infineon/deepcraft-starter-models/ChainsawDetection/README.md

 Specifically, various forest background noises were added.
 There is limited variety in the types of wood cut due to the collection being in the same forest.
 The data was collected at 16000Hz, and the project contains around 700 minutes of data, with 50 of those being data during cutting.
 After a preliminary evaluation, the model performed very poorly on chainsaw audio played through a speaker, making it harder to demo.
-As such, additional data was collected by playing chainsaw audio through a variety of speakers to supplement the dataset, after which it significantly improved.
+As such, additional data was collected by playing chainsaw audio through a variety of speakers to supplement the dataset, after which it significantly improved on sounds played through speakers.

 ## Adding More Data
 Adding more background noise data can be done online or by collecting microphone data of a suitable environment (i.e., forest, construction site, river).
 This can then be imported into the studio project.